-DJ Corrao begins his first season as the men's soccer head coach at Assumption College in the 2014 season.
+DJ Corrao begins his second season as the men's soccer head coach at Assumption College in 2015.
 He was named to the position on July 7, 2014.

 Corrao came to Assumption from Division II Molloy College in Long Island, New York where he served as an assistant coach for the Lions from January of 2013 to July of 2014.
 At Molloy, he was responsible for all aspects of recruiting, training and academic planning for the student-athletes while also playing a key role in community relations and fundraising for the program.
 In addition to his administrative duties during his time at Molloy, Corrao also mentored a soccer team that contributed to every sports team at the college having a GPA of 3.0 or higher, the first time in the school’s history that had ever occurred.
 Six athletes who Corrao mentored were named to the ECC Commissioner’s Honor Roll for the 2013-2014 Academic Year, which included ECC All-Conference First Team Selection Senior Forward Dan Brown.
 Brown has since just completed his first season playing in the USL Premier Development League for the Long Island Rough Riders.
 In his first season, he was second on the team in goals scored.